mdulac/banking-api/README.md

 ## What is it ?

 Banking-api is a small Scala API to manage Wallets, Cards and Tranfers between them.
-It has been created only using pure functional programming (no side effect, except for the unit tests).
+It has been created only using pure functional programming (no side effect, except for the logger for the unit tests).
 It uses a lot of libraries : http4s, doobie, cats / cats-effects, circe, refined, scalacheck

 ## Prerequisite